 Mary’s parents fell into silence after they greeted Peter and the two women.

 Mary tried to smile but her lips remained unwilling.
 Her tongue felt swollen and her mouth was too dry to say anything.
 Zeena and Gwen continued to joke with Peter.
 Gwen told enthusiastically how she helped Peter, groggy from anesthesia, to pick up his cigarettes when he was brought out of theatre.
-While an embarrassed Peter did not know where to look, Zeena laughed loudly at all the amusing things he supposedly did while recovering from the effects of anesthesia.
+While Peter seemed oblivious to the cruelty his passivity is helping to commit against his young wife, Zeena laughed loudly at all the amusing things he did while recovering from the effects of anesthesia.

 How did Gwen know Peter was in hospital, was the first sane question that eventually entered the conversation.